-A village of hidden gems near the Honjo Agriculture Tourism Center in Northern Saitama.
+A village of hidden gems, including the only Nihon (Japan) Shrine in all of Japan, near the Honjo Agriculture Tourism Center in Northern Saitama.

 The Honjo Agriculture Tourism Center is quite different to any other location I have visited in the last few years.
 It reminds me greatly of the remote villages in Ibaraki I had the pleasure of visiting when I lived and worked in Ibaraki Prefecture.
 Because this area of Honjo is very remote it feels more like a village than part of a large city.
 It is quite unlike any other village or town I have visited to date.

 I went to see the buckwheat soba.
 After being suitably impressed by the buckwheat soba flowers in the Arakawa area of Chichibu in 2020, I searched for more buckwheat soba flower fields in Saitama Prefecture as Autumn approached in 2020.
 Thankfully, the official Honjo tourism website turned up in the results.
 There wasn’t much information, but there was a photo.
 Although the fields looked small, I was drawn by the image of a wooden gate in the background.
 As per the featured photo at the top of this post, taken October 2021.

 Fast forward a couple of weeks and I set off to see the marigold in Honjo, which bloom around the same time as buckwheat flowers.
 Fortunately, while there I recalled the buckwheat soba fields of Honjo.
 I put the address in Google maps, and seeing that they were relatively close by car, off I went.
 Honestly, I didn’t know what to expect.

 More than just a tourism center